-Purchasing off-the-shelf components is an essential task when developing mechatronic systems, especially for prototyping and low-volume applications.
+Purchasing off-the-shelf components is an essential task when trying to buy product development parts while developing mechatronic systems, especially for prototyping and low-volume applications.
 Often, the availability and price of particular off-the-shelf components inform the design.

 For example, if I’m designing a system that requires a dowel pin, I should try to pick a type and size of dowel pin that is inexpensive and available for purchase.
 How do I know if it’s inexpensive and available?
 If I don’t already know it from experience or intuition, then I look online and search through a company’s website where I would expect to find that part.

 Searching for off-the-shelf components becomes more efficient with repetition and learning which places specialize in specific components.
 As a mechanical engineer designing mechatronic systems, I have my go-to websites to look for off-the-shelf components.
 If you are in the same field, you’re likely familiar with these places.
 If you have any go-to places of your own, other than what I’ve listed here, please feel free to let us know!

 McMaster is commonly the first stop for mechanical components for prototyping and low-volume applications.
 Mechanical engineers pray that there’s a heaven that is as beautiful as the McMaster catalog.
 It is the mecca of parts, and the site is incredibly user-friendly.
 McMaster provides multiple forms of 3D CAD for a good deal of parts including screws, 8020 components, and bearings, which is appealing for mechanical engineers.